lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Vertex Groups are mainly used to tag the vertices belonging to parts of a Mesh Object or :term:`Lattice`.
 Think of the legs of a chair or the hinges of a door, or hands, arms, limbs, head, feet, etc. of a character.
-In addition you can assign different :guilabel:`weight values` (in the range [ 0.0, 1.0 ] ) to the vertices within a Vertex Group.
+In addition you can assign different *weight values* (in the range [ 0.0, 1.0 ] ) to the vertices within a Vertex Group.
-Hence Vertex Groups are sometimes also named :guilabel:`Weight Groups`.
+Hence Vertex Groups are sometimes also named *Weight Groups*.

 Vertex Groups are most commonly used for Armatures (See also :doc:`Skinning Mesh Objects </rigging/skinning/obdata>`).